ltpitt/python-jupyter-language-translation/README.md

 ```

 ## Sentence to Sequence
-To feed a sentence into the model for translation, you first need to preprocess it.
-Implement the function `sentence_to_seq()` to preprocess new sentences.
+To feed a sentence into the model for translation, we first need to preprocess it.
+The function `sentence_to_seq()` is used to preprocess new sentences.

-- Convert the sentence to lowercase
+- Converts the sentence to lowercase
-- Convert words into ids using `vocab_to_int`
+- Converts words into ids using `vocab_to_int`
- - Convert words not in the vocabulary, to the `<UNK>` word id.
+- Converts words not in the vocabulary, to the `<UNK>` word id.

 ```python